Australian English Vs. American English: Know the Difference

 Differences in the use of ‘er’ and ‘re’

-You must have also noticed differences in spellings like ‘center’ and ‘centre’.
+You must have also noticed while living at student housing in USA differences in spellings like ‘center’ and ‘centre’.
 Words ending with ‘re’ in Australian English end with ‘er’ in American English.
 Let’s look at an example to understand this-

 Australian: Metre